AutoScout24/heka-kinesis-output/README.md

 ## Kinesis
 This output will put your [heka][1] messages and put them into a [Kinesis][2] stream.
 It will do this in batches.

 This plugin batches in two stages.
 First it batches multiple messages in a single Kinesis record entry.
 Each Message will be placed into a JSON array inside a single record.
 The size of the array depends upon the `kinesis_record_size` parameter.
+Next it will batch multiple Record Entries in to a single Kinesis.PutRecords command.

 > **Note:** This plugin expects that your message encoder, encodes as JSON.